openmc-dev/openmc/docs/source/releasenotes/notes_0.4.2.rst

 -------------------

 There are no special requirements for running the OpenMC code.
-As of this release, OpenMC has been tested on a variety of Linux distributions as well as Mac OS X. However, it has not been tested yet on any versions of Microsoft Windows.
+As of this release, OpenMC has been tested on a variety of Linux distributions, Mac OS X, and Microsoft Windows 7.
 Memory requirements will vary depending on the size of the problem at hand (mostly on the number of nuclides in the problem).

 ------------
 New Features